 Mycobacteria are intra-cellular pathogens that have developed specific mechanisms to invade and survive within their host.
 The host-pathogen interplay is complex.
-Upon infection with M. tuberculosis, only about 10% of the infected population develop highly contagious, active tuberculosis disease.
-The rest of the population exhibit a clinically latent infection characterized by the persistence of possibly dormant bacilli.
-In latently infected individuals the infection may reactivate and cause active tuberculosis.
+Upon infection with M. tuberculosis, either active active tuberculosis disease can develop or the bacteria can remain dormant causing latent tuberculosis.
+In latently infected individuals, the infection may reactivate and cause active tuberculosis.
 The reactivation risk is higher when confronted by immune suppression, for example, upon co-infection with HIV.

 (i) Identifying and characterizing novel genes that contribute to the virulence and pathogenicity of M.tuberculosis